tkreyche/I75W-Raymarine-Autopilot/README.md

 There is a blinking status indicator in the lower right corner.
 It's green if receiving fresh data from the Signal K server and red if it is not.

 ### Hardware
-The hardware is a Pimoroni I75W board driving a LED Matrix Display.
+The hardware is an off-the-shelf Pimoroni I75W board driving a LED Matrix Display.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
 These displays are widely available in different sizes.

 ### Waterproofing
 The display is not waterproof and requires a case.
 Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
 It's possible to buy waterproof matrix displays, but they are expensive - intended for use in outdoor venues such as sports stadiums.